13uraksahin/read-water/DEPLOYMENT.md

 - Meter/Device brands
 - Sample profiles

-## Updating
+## Updating (Automatic via CI/CD)

-1. Push your code changes to the repository
+1. Push your code changes to the `main` branch
-2. In Dokploy, click "Redeploy"
+2. GitHub Actions automatically:
+   - Builds new Docker images
+   - Pushes them to GHCR
+   - Triggers Dokploy deploy hook
+3. Dokploy pulls new images and restarts services
-3. Migrations run automatically
+4. Migrations run automatically

+### Manual Redeploy

+If needed, you can also trigger a manual redeploy in Dokploy by clicking "Redeploy".

 ## Troubleshooting